+Evacuation meeting points for all on campus Evacuation Location

+student housing facilities appear below:

+Building

-Evacuation meeting points for all on campus Evacuation Location student housing facilities appear below: Building St. Joseph's Hall The Parking lot next to the Security Building Medaille Hall The Big Bend Parking Lot, or the golden meadow Southwest Hall The Big Bend Parking lot, or small lot just east of the building.
+St. Joseph's Hall The Parking lot next to the Security Building Medaille Hall The Big Bend Parking Lot, or the golden meadow East Hall The quad area outside of the Library Southwest Hall The Big Bend Parking lot, or small lot just east of the building.